+There are many ways to enjoy Cappadocia, so you’ll have to pick and choose which activities you’ll pursue.
 However, not everyone has an endless amount of time to spend there, so we’ve put together a list of our 10 favorite things to do in Cappadocia.

 At the end of this post, you’ll find our recommendations on where to stay in Cappadocia, as well as how to get from Istanbul to Cappadocia.

-Cappadocia Hot Air Balloon Ride
+1. Cappadocia Hot Air Balloon Ride

 One of the most sought after experiences in Cappadocia is a hot air balloon ride.
 More balloons lift off from Cappadocia every year than in any other part of the world.
 It’s a fantastic way to witness some of the area’s most awe-inspiring landscape.

 You’ll be picked up from your hotel, served a quick breakfast and whisked out to the launch location for a 60-90 minute ride in the sky.
 Check out this video from Getty Images.
 It’s really an incredible sight to see all those balloons.

 After your flight, you’ll have a Champagne toast to commemorate the experience.
 Don’t forget your camera!
 All of those balloons in the sky is quite a sight to see.
 If you’re not up for taking the ride yourself, make sure you get up early and enjoy the scene from your hotel as dozens of balloons lift off and drift through the valley.